ni/nimi-python/docs/nidmm/enums.rst

-        NI-DMM programs the device not to use the DC bias.
+        NI-DMM programs the device not to use the DC bias